The Miracles of the First Century ~ Part One

 belief or faith.
 When we read about the signs Jesus performed we believe in His

-saw the signs Jesus said, "If I do not do the works of My Father, do not
+those who saw the signs Jesus said, "If I do not do the works of My

-believe Me; [38] but if I do them, though you do not believe Me, believe the
+Father, do not believe Me; [38] but if I do them, though you do not believe Me,

-century and saw the signs the Apostles’ performed “believed” that their message
+the first century and saw the signs the Apostles’ performed “believed” that

 II.
 The duration of the miracles